centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 .. note::
-    The **Database user** and **Database password** are the credentials defined during the instalaltion of the Remote Server
+    The **Database user** and **Database password** are the credentials defined during the installation of the Remote Server

 Click on **Next**